nickpetronino/CS_Capstone/dev-docs/TopLevelDesign.md

 ## TL;DR

 This is a client-server application for searching and reviewing albums.
 The user inputs their search queries through a client interface search.
 The client then sends these queries to a server.
 The server communicates with the Spotify API to execute the searches.
 The server receives the API's responses and relays the relevant information back to the client.
-This architecture allows users tosearch for albums on Spotify without the need for direct interaction with the Spotify API, making the process more user-friendly and centralized.
+This architecture allows users to search for albums on Spotify without the need for direct interaction with the Spotify API, making the process more user-friendly and centralized.
+Users will then be able to create reviews of these albums via the client, save these reviews to a database and be shown stats of these reviews.

 ## Components